Tweaking gene expression to repair lungs

 “This was certainly an unexpected finding,” said principal investigator Robert J. Schneider, PhD, the Albert Sabin Professor of Molecular Pathogenesis, associate director for translational research and co-director of the Breast Cancer Program at NYU Langone Medical Center.
 “It is rather uncommon for one gene to have two very different and very significant functions that tie together control of aging and inflammation.
 The two, if not regulated properly, can eventually lead to cancer development.
 It’s an exciting scientific find.”

-Delivery of gene-therapy for heart disease boosted 100-fold; now in 100-patient trial
+Delivery of gene-therapy for heart disease boosted 1fold; now in 1patient trial

 May 15, 2012 by admin · Leave a Comment